razor-network/docs/docs/Governance.md

 7. Grace Period

-The period for which staker wont be charged any Penality if it does not participate in the network.
+The period for which staker wont be charged any Penalty if it does not participate in the network.

 8. Minimum Stake